Dementia and sundowning – advice for caregivers

 Maintain a positive routine

 To this end, drawing up a timetable or schedule with target meal times and activities may be helpful – ensuring that busy activities and outings are arranged for the morning when your loved one is feeling at their best.
+This will also help them to get some good exposure to sunlight and physical activity which may help them feel sleepier towards the end of the day.
 Once you have a routine in place, it’s essential to stick to it.

 During the late afternoon, try to engage your loved one in calming activities that don’t require too much thought.
-The aim is to undertake simple and engaging activities at this time that aren’t too stimulating.
+The aim is to undertake simple and engaging activities in the afternoon hours that aren’t too stimulating.
 Ensure any clutter is tidied away, as this can cause aggravation later in the day.

 Stay calm